apike/allenpike.com/_posts/2020-03-31-explain-like-im-3.markdown

 “Why can’t we see Mama and baby brother anymore?”

-I picked her up, and we sat down on the floor, across from the sign that said “NICU Reception”.
+I picked Ellie up, and we sat down on the floor, across from the sign that said “NICU Reception”.

 “Well Ellie, you know how we get our flu shot, so we don’t get the flu?
 Well there’s a new germ, and they don’t have shots for it yet.
 So the hospitals made a new rule where they don’t have visitors, because they want to make sure the babies and nurses don’t get the new germ.”

 She had a couple follow-up questions.
 No, we don’t have the germ, and yes, we’ll see baby brother again.
 Of course we’ll see baby brother again.
 Within seconds, she’d absorbed this surprising information.
 I was still reeling, but she was ready to move on with her new reality.

-She reassured herself aloud: “We’ll be able to see baby Thomas when he comes home.”
+She reassured herself aloud: “We’ll be able to see baby brother when he comes home.”
 Heck yes we will.

 “Is he such a cutie baby?”
 He really is.